Amar K. Das, M.D., Ph.D.

 Hanover NH 03755

-Research and teaching in biomedical informatics with a focus on clinical research and population health.
+Research and teaching in biomedical informatics with a focus on clinical research and population health applications.

-Research work focused on computational methods and semantic technologies for temporal data mining and collaborative systems.
+Research work focused on computational methods and semantic technologies for temporal data mining, social computing and collaborative intelligence.

 Rotations and Thesis Projects: